-What’s the best way to find out if you have mistakes on your credit report?
+What’s the best way to find out if you have errors on your credit report?
 Checking it.

-To make sure your credit scores are where you need them to be to get lower interest rates on thing like mortgages, auto loans, and even for credit checks performed by landlords and potential employers, you should review your credit report.
+To make sure your credit scores are where you need them to be to get lower interest rates on thing like mortgages, auto loans, and even for credit checks performed by landlords and potential employers, you should review your credit report and correct it if there are any mistakes.
 You are entitled to one free credit report per year and there are companies that offer fee-based credit monitoring and reporting services.

-But once you have your credit report in hand, what should you be looking for?
+But once you have your credit report in hand, what common credit reporting errors should you be looking for?

 One of the first things that you should do is to make sure there aren’t any loan defaults or missed payments on your credit report.
-If there are defaults and missed or even late payments, those should be addressed immediately to help ensure that your credit score can improve.
+If there are defaults and missed or even late payments, those common credit reporting errors should be corrected immediately to help ensure that your credit score can improve.

 Once you’ve identified any errors on your report, you should notify both the credit bureau and also the lender.
-The lender is who you should work with in order to ensure that mistakes are corrected.
-Once you have that error removed, your credit score should recover in a few weeks or so.
+The lender is who you should work with in order to ensure that your credit report is corrected.
+Once your credit report errors are corrected, your credit score should recover in a few weeks or so.